paantya/mmphotobot/README.md

 I still need to sleep 6 hours a day because of some cloudish rules.
 Sometimes, I think, we will be doing it together (I **love** when we do it together), sometimes we will not.
 So please, don’t be mad at me when I don’t answer 😔.

-You can start using me right now by pressing “/“ button at t.me/mmphotobot and specifying heading, subheading and opacity.
+You can start using me right now by pressing “/“ button [in Telegram app](https://t.me/mmphotobot) and specifying heading, subheading and opacity.

 And remember,
 ### I love you.
 Constantly and unconditionally.